 Can I Buy Just A Box Spring?

 However, box springs might be looking a little different than when you last bought one.
 Since the coils inside of box springs are notorious for breaking down and ruining people’s sleep, modern box springs don’t actually contain any springs!
-Instead, they are usually made of a wooden framework which is then covered in cloth.
+Instead, they are usually made of a wooden framework which is then covered in cloth, as shown above.

 This gives the look of a traditional box spring, but with a much stronger core inside it.

 If you’re looking to buy a high quality new box spring, US Box Spring make some really sturdy ones.
 They’ve been in the business since the 1970’s, and their kiln dried American wooden box spring frames are covered with an organic cotton cover for a product that’s also natural.
 Prices start from $200.